mainmatter/mainmatter.com/blog/_posts/2018-07-03-building-a-pwa-with-glimmer-js.md

 }
 ```

-We can then use these properties in the template to render the respective component for the mode:
+These tracked properties are then used in the template to render the respective component for the current mode:

 ```hbs {% raw %}
 {{#if isSearchMode}}